Freeciv: Ports and variants

 Originally developed on IRIX, Freeciv has been ported to many different operating systems: it is distributed with many Linux distributions, offers installers for Microsoft Windows, and has been known to run on Mac OS X, MorphOS, Solaris, Ultrix, QNX, OS/2, Cygwin, AmigaOS, AROS, RISC OS, Maemo, ZETA, SkyOS, various BSDs, and smartphones and tablets running Android.

-As of version 2.4, Mac OS X, and as of version 2.3, Windows versions older than Windows XP SP3 are no longer supported.
+Between version 2.4 and version 3.1 Mac OS X was not supported, but returned in March of 2023.
+As of version 2.3, Windows versions older than Windows XP SP3 are no longer supported.
 Freeciv is available in the PortableApps format.

 Freeciv21

-Freeciv21 is a fork of the original Freeciv project started with the intention of modernising the code and the client interface, and also adjusting the software more to the needs of multiplayer longturn variant.
+Freeciv21 is a fork of the original Freeciv project started with the intention of modernizing the code and the client interface, and also adjusting the software more to the needs of multiplayer longturn variant.
 It was started by enthusiasts within the Longturn.net community.
 As of January 2023 it is in late developing stage.
 The first standard Longturn game played on Fc21 software was LT75, started in November 2022.

+fciv.net

+Fciv.net is a web-based variant of Freeciv which focuses on 3D graphics.
+It uses the Three.js 3D engine.
+As of February 2025 the site is not working.

+freecivx.net

+Freecivx.net is a free-to-play variant of Freeciv which focuses on 3D graphics.
+It uses the Three.js 3D engine and OpenAI for AI/LLM chat in-game assistance.
+Freecivx has a Java client and server in development.